 Grant Educate Motivate Serve

 The Queen of Hearts Women's Fund has four areas to which it grants.
-At the annual GEMS (Grant Educate Motivate Serve) Event, supporters gather to hear in-person grant presentations from finalists.
+At the annual GEMS (Grant Educate Motivate Serve) Event, supporters gather to hear grant presentations from finalists.
 The recorded presentations and vote process is online so supporters vote from anywhere.
 The 2020 GEMS event will be held virtually on Tuesday, Dec.
 1, current and prospective Queens are all welcome!

 Health and Human Services